agata-anastazja/snakes-ladders/README.md

 # snake-and-ladders

 A Clojure library designed to ... well, that part is up to you.
+Approach

+Throughout the game fields on the board are reffered through their indices from 0 - 99
 ## Assumptions

 When the player lands on the same snake more then once we keep track of each slide